-Proposals must be submitted electronically, and all proposers are required to use NSPIRES.
-NSBRI Postdoctoral Fellowship proposals must be submitted electronically by one of the officials at the Mentor's (PI) organization who is authorized to make such a submission.
+NSBRI Postdoctoral Fellowship Program proposals must be submitted electronically by one of the officials at the Mentor's (PI) organization who is authorized to make such a submission.
 It is strongly recommended that the Postdoctoral Fellow work closely with his/her Mentor to ensure the proposal is submitted by the due date and time listed in this solicitation.
 Proposals will not be accepted after the listed due date and time.

 NSPIRES accepts fully electronic proposals through a combination of data-based information (e.g., the electronic Cover Page and its associated forms) and an uploaded PDF file that contains the body of the proposal.
 The NSPIRES system will provide a list of all elements that make up an electronic proposal, and the system will conduct an element check to identify any item(s) that is(are) apparently missing or incomplete.
 Note that a failed element check will not preclude submission, but rather it will serve as a warning that a proposal may be incomplete.
 Proposers are particularly encouraged to begin their submission process early.
-Proposers submitting a Notice of Intent (NOI) will have the option of building a proposal based on stored NOI information within the NSPIRES database.
+Proposers submitting an NOI will have the option of building a proposal based on the stored NOI information within the NSPIRES database.